TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Implementation Details

 \paragraph{Feature Extraction and Classifier.} For each response, we extract the 7-dimensional attribution vector for every token and aggregate them based on 18 universal POS tags (e.g., NOUN, VERB) defined by the SpaCy library \cite{spacy}.
 This results in a fixed-size feature vector ($7 \times 18 = 126$ dimensions) for each sample.
-We employ XGBoost \cite{xgboost} as the binary classifier for hallucination detection due to its robustness on tabular data.

-\paragraph{Training and Evaluation Protocols.} To ensure fair comparison and rigorous evaluation, we tailor our training strategies to the data availability of each dataset.
-We implement strict data isolation protocols to prevent any form of data leakage, particularly for scenarios where official training splits are unavailable.
+\paragraph{Training and Evaluation Protocols.} To ensure fair comparison and statistical robustness, we tailor our training strategies to the data availability of each dataset.
+We implement strict data isolation to prevent leakage.
+Crucially, to mitigate the variance inherent in small-data scenarios, we adopt a Multi-Seed Ensemble Strategy.
+For every experiment, we repeat the entire evaluation process using 5 distinct outer random seeds.
+For each seed, we construct an ensemble of 5 XGBoost classifiers.
+The final prediction is derived via Hard Voting (majority rule) for binary classification metrics (F1, Recall) and Soft Voting (probability averaging) for AUC.